deep-observability-lab/gdb-scripts/README.md

 - **-p** / **--port**: Port to set the `DEFAULT_PORT`.
 If not specified, GDB uses port 1234 (e.g., `-p 1234`).
 - **-ui** / **--user_interface**: Specifies the user interface for debugging.
 Options: "vscode" for Visual Studio Code or "gdb" for GDB CLI.
 - **-s** / **--source**: Directory where you should put all the source codes (separated from binaries and libs).
+- **--docker** / **--docker**: Runs the command inside a Docker container.
+If specified, the script will execute with Docker-specific configurations.

 ---